Varamil/grist-widget/kanban2/README.md

 1. Prepare your table to be compatible with the widget:
     * A *Status* column that must be of the *Choice* type, with each element corresponding to a column.
 Customize the color and order of the choices to adjust the Kanban display.
     * A *Task* column containing the main text of the card.
-    * A *Dead line* column of type *Date*, used to organize cards in a column.
-Either by indicating a date, or by reorganizing them.
     * The other columns are optional.
 2. Add a new *Custom* view to your page, choosing as source the table on which the Kanban is to be based.
 3. Choose the *Customized URL* widget and paste the following URL into the field: https://varamil.github.io/grist-widget/kanban2/min/index.html then click on *Add widget*.